Tom Ross and Seth Meyer, corporate credit portfolio managers, explain why the rise in the size of the high yield bond market is to be welcomed.

 Source: Bloomberg, ICE BofA Global High Yield Bond Index, sector breakdown at 31 March 2021.

 Bigger and better

 The growth in size of the market has not come at the expense of credit quality.
 In fact, BB rated bonds (the portion of high yield with the highest credit quality) now make up 60% of the global high yield market, up from 55% back at the end of 2019 and up a third from 46% of the high yield market ten years ago.
 In contrast, the lower rated portion (CCC or lower) makes up 10%, unchanged from end 2019 but down from 14% of the high yield market ten years ago.5

 We believe this is an important consideration.
 In our view. the improvement in credit quality means there is some justification to argue that credit spreads could move below their historical lows of the last 10 years, reflecting the changed composition of the index to companies rated with better credit quality.

-Similarly, there is also the concern that economic strength causes corporate management to engage in behavior that is less friendly to bondholders such as debt-fueled merger and acquisition activity, or that it ignites more permanent inflation.
+Similarly, there is also the concern that economic strength causes corporate management to engage in behaviour that is less friendly to bondholders such as debt-fuelled merger and acquisition activity, or that it ignites more permanent inflation.
 High yield bonds have historically been able to tolerate periods of higher inflation, given it can assist revenues while the higher yields and low maturities prevalent among high yield bonds offer some cushioning against higher interest rates.

 Nevertheless, we would not want a disorderly rise in yields.
 We believe that central banks will try to forestall excess market volatility and maintain support for economic recovery by keeping interest rates low and engaging in asset purchases as appropriate.
-This ought to provide a reasonably favorable environment for both the supply and demand for high yield bonds, creating opportunities for good credit selection.
+This ought to provide a reasonably favourable environment for both the supply and demand for high yield bonds, creating opportunities for good credit selection.

 1Source: Deutsche Bank, Bloomberg Finance, ICE Indices, 11 March 2021.